rizdaprasetya/mt-alt-doc/en/snap/with-plugins.md

 #### B. Manual Installation

-To install Midtrans-WooCommerce plugin manually, follow the steps given below.
+If you are unable to install using simpler method above, to install Midtrans-WooCommerce plugin manually, follow the steps given below.
    1. Download the plugin file from the link given above.
    2. Extract the plugin, then rename the modules folder as **midtrans-woocommerce**.
    3. Upload the unzipped plugin folder to your WordPress installation's `./wp-content/plugins/` directory.